gordonle/Notes/CS246/Lecture 13.md

 When these two nodes go out of scope, the destructor will call `delete` on the stack allocated nodes.
 This is not allowed.

-Node assumed that `next` is either `nullptr` or points to the heap. ==**Invariants**== are statements or assumptions that must continue to be true for the class/function to continue to behave as desired.
+Node assumed that `next` is either `nullptr` or points to the heap. **Invariants** are statements or assumptions that must continue to be true for the class/function to continue to behave as desired.

 By creating `n2`, we violated this invariant.
 To reason about program correctness, we must guarantee that invariants are not violated.
-To do this, we use the concept of ==**encapsulation**== .
+To do this, we use the concept of **encapsulation**.

 ## Encapsulation